girlcoderlucky/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][video]

-Improvements: This project was defineltely the most challenging and fun than others in this term.
+Improvements: This project was defineltely the most challenging and fun in this term.
 I would continue to architect better model and train to drive the car on track 2 autonomously